India’s Passport Rules 2025: Key Changes You Need to Know

 Standardization of birth certificates for passport applications

-One of the most notable changes is the requirement for individuals born on or after October 1, 2023, to present a birth certificate as the sole valid proof of date of birth during passport application.
+Earlier in the year, India implemented several other notable changes in the passport guidelines, including requirement for individuals born on or after October 1, 2023, to present a birth certificate as the sole valid proof of date of birth during passport application.
 This move is intended to standardize identification procedures and eliminate inconsistencies in the verification process.

 Applicants must now obtain their birth certificate from an official source, such as the Registrar of Births and Deaths, municipal corporations, or other authorized bodies.
 However, individuals born before the specified date can continue to use alternative documents such as Permanent Account Number (PAN) cards, driver’s licenses, school certificates, or government service records as acceptable proof of birth.